 Come see British Columbia from a different perspective.
-Embark on a helicopter flight through the spectacular Coast Mountains and enjoy magnificent views as you fly over endless mountains and valleys, waterfalls cascading over granite cliffs, turquoise rivers winding their way through lush temperate rain forests, and even the occasional herd of mountain goats or elk.
+Embark on a helicopter flight through the spectacular Coast Mountains while enjoying magnificent views as you fly over endless mountains and valleys, waterfalls cascading over granite cliffs, turquoise rivers winding their way through lush temperate rain forests, and even the occasional herd of mountain goats or elk.
 Just when you think it can’t get any better, our glacial destination pops into view only minutes before we land.
 Take a moment to revel in the true beauty of British Columbia’s untouched wilderness as we set down beside a lake miles away from civilization.
 This is the experience of a lifetime.
 Choose from kayaking or paddle boarding and enjoy complete peace and serenity in one of Mother Nature’s best kept secrets.

 Every spring (late May/early June), alpine and glacial lakes begin to thaw along the shoreline, revealing vibrant blue water so extraordinary looking you have to see it to believe it.
 What better way to experience this than to kayak through these frigid crystal clear waters.
 The melt water follows the contours of the lakeshore, giving the illusion that it is a river, when in fact the water is perfectly still.
 These seasonal blue waters are not created by glacier ice, but by snow melting and pooling on top of the frozen lake ice.
 This is an annual occurrence and has nothing to do with melting glaciers or climate change.
 The process is short lived but incredibly beautiful.